Frequently Asked Questions

 • You need more income: Pensions are designed to generate income.
 If you take the full tax-free cash upfront, you reduce the size of your remaining pension fund, or your future guaranteed income if you have a defined benefit pension.

 • You would benefit from tax-free income over time: You don’t have to take all your tax-free cash in one go.
 Instead, you can take it gradually, allowing a portion of each pension withdrawal to be tax-free.
 This arrangement is known as Uncrystallised Funds Pension Lump Sums (UFPLS).
-It can be very efficient when combined with other income sources like a State Pension or rental income, helping to keep your overall tax bill lower across retirement.
+It can be very efficient when combined with other income sources like a state pension or rental income, helping to keep your overall tax bill lower across retirement.

 • Leaving the tax-free portion invested may grow it further: If you delay taking tax-free cash and leave your pension invested, the 25% portion you're entitled to could increase in value as your fund grows.
 This means more tax-free cash could be available to you later.

 • Other things to consider: UFPLS offers greater flexibility and tax efficiency than annuities, but not all pension schemes offer UFPLS, so you’ll need to check with your provider before proceeding.
+You can always switch to a provide that does offer it.

 Early Retirement